bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Associate Software Engineer</p>
                         <p class="description">
-                            Worked on microservices supporting the transportation and dropship capabilities within supply chain for QVC and HSN.
-Helped launch the global dropship platform across QVC's European Markets such as Germany and Italy.
+                            Developed applications for the global dropship platform which launched across QVC's European Markets such as Germany and Italy.
-                            <br />Transitioned services from using DB2 to SQL Server.
+                            Transitioned services from using DB2 to SQL Server.
 Migrated services to Kubernetes.
                             <br /> Followed CI/CD practices for application deployments.
                             <br /><br />
                             Tools of the trade: